 This handy (and cheap) little zip-up pouch holds your headtorch, turning it into a lantern.
 A handing cord wraps neatly around it.
 Clever little Petzl Noctilight!

 The Bog in a Bag camping toilet has to be the neatest for storing.
 It’s a stool with a cover that removes to reveal a hole.
 Fit a bag over the top and you have a toilet.
-It’s not a large hole, so some positioning is required.
 Also see our advice on the bags to use in out toilet feature.

 The Source Liquitainer.
 A taste-free, non-BPA, foldable water carrier.
 Holds six litres.
 Stands up (many water bags don’t), reliable tap and easy-fill top.